-Overdose deaths involving fentanyl in Texas are more often attributed to cocaine or methamphetamine that is laced with the drug.
-There were three times as many fentanyl-related deaths in Texas in 2017 than in 2007, which indicates a rapidly growing problem.
+Overdose deaths involving fentanyl in Texas are more often attributed to cocaine or methamphetamine laced with the drug.
+There were three times as many fentanyl-related deaths in Texas in 2020 than in 2019, and most of those deaths were accidental.

 Texas Opioid Prescription Rates

-Texas has an opioid prescription rate that is close to the national average at 53.1 prescriptions for every 100 people.
-Many individuals who begin taking opioid painkillers develop an addiction to them because of overprescribing or a lack of knowledge of the risks.
+In Texas, the opioid prescription rate is close to the national average.
+71.6 prescriptions are written for every 100 people.
+Unfortunately, many individuals who begin taking opioid painkillers become addicted to them because of overprescribing or a lack of knowledge about the risks involved.

-Prescription drugs are expensive and difficult to obtain, especially when taken in excess of a doctor’s recommendation.
-Some people in Texas turn to heroin or other street drugs when they can no longer afford or access prescription opioids such as oxycodone (OxyContin, Percocet) or hydrocodone (Vicodin, Norco).
+Some people in Texas turn to heroin or other street drugs when they can no longer afford to buy prescription opioids such as oxycodone (OxyContin, Percocet) or hydrocodone (Vicodin, Norco).
 This can be a big problem because these drugs are expensive and difficult to obtain.

-The opioid epidemic in Texas has not gone unnoticed.
-Government agencies, pharmacies, and other organizations have initiated programs that fight opioid addiction.
+The heroine and opioid epidemic in Texas have not gone unnoticed.
+Government agencies, pharmacies, and other organizations have initiated programs that fight opioid and heroin abuse.

 Texas Prescription Monitoring Programs

-Prescription monitoring programs (PMPs) in Texas require pharmacies to keep a record of every Schedule II, III, IV, and V substance they dispense.
+In Texas, pharmacies must record all Schedule II, III, IV, and V substances they dispense.
 This is so the government can see how many opioids are prescribed in the state.
-It also allows a pharmacist to look at a person’s prescription history before providing opioid refills.
+Pharmacists can also examine a person’s prescription history before providing opioid refills.

 This database is available to doctors, too, so they do not overprescribe.
 Some individuals who are addicted to opioids visit multiple doctors for more prescriptions.
-With prescription drug monitoring, “doctor shopping” raises a red flag to the people in control of prescribing opioids.
+With prescription drug monitoring, “doctor shopping” raises a red flag to those in control of prescribing opioids.

 Texas Safe Drug Disposal Locations

 Texas has locations across the state that take back unused prescription opioids and dispose of them safely.
 This helps to prevent opioid abuse by removing the excess drugs from a person’s home to a place where no one else can come across them and use them.
 You can find safe drug disposal locations here: